Tight Radius System (TR31)

 A: Harken Industrial has been in business manufacturing light-weight load handling systems for the sailing industry since 1967.
 The TR31 system is a direct result of that experience and has been available to the Marine and Commercial industry since 2016.

 Q: Can you direct me to a qualified Harken Industrial Installer/Dealer?

 A: Yes.
 Harken Industrial is creating a worldwide network of installers/dealers who are experienced in providing fall protection solutions, are experts in all of the codes and regulations in their location, and are factory authorized to install and service Harken Industrial products.
 Contact your Harken Industrial representative for more information.

 A: Tested and conforms to EN795:2012 Type B/D. Also tested to Excised MCA requirements.

 Q: How is this product different from the competitors?

 A: It is simple to install at initial build or retrofit, easy to maintain, uses high strength and marine grade aluminium rail on vertical or horizontal planes, and is anodized for maximum protection.
 It also has pre-bent rail sections for faster lead time and carries Harken's World Wide Limited warranty.
 For full details on the warranty please see the product manual.

 Q: Are AutoCad and 3D Solidworks drawings available?

-HARKEN EXCEPTION: This product can not be used for human suspension.
+Harken Industrial Exception - This product can NOT be used for human suspension.

-You must carefully read, understand, and follow all of the warnings and instructions in the manual provided by Harken in order to avoid an accident.
-Never, under any circumstances, exceed the maximum rated load.
+Warnings and Instructions - You must carefully read, understand, and follow all of the warnings and instructions in the manual provided by Harken Industrial in order to avoid an accident.